 If oblivion makes Siphonophore sound like a bleak exercise in literary gimmickry, it’s not.
 On the contrary, it’s both bitterly funny and intellectually stimulating.
 The humour is wry rather than anarchic, as MacGregor veers from cynicism to petulance, protesting against his powerlessness like a fly in a jar.
 It’s there, too, albeit at a remove, as the Creator’s warped frame of mind becomes apparent: when MacGregor complains yet again about the slim pickings in Darién, it’s hard not to laugh, in a melancholy way, at the thought that this pathetic creature, this nobody, is the wretched abstraction to which the Creator has decided to devote his waning energies.
 But then, of course, that melancholy also serves as a gateway to the novel’s philosophical substance.
 For all its intertextual games and self-referentiality, Siphonophore is finally a novel about the urgency of the things we choose to value, about what really matters when our days grow dark — and it takes seriously the possibility that, for some of us, the solace of other people may well matter less than unresolved ambition.

 What’s ambiguous, though, is just how Batchan might want his readers to regard this possibility.
 Are we to pity the Creator, thinking his priorities disastrously misplaced?
-Are we to admire him for his integrity, his commitment to a creative vision?
+Or are we to admire him for his integrity, his commitment to a creative vision?
 In part, it’s difficult to discern Batchan’s aims because as Siphonophore nears its end, as the Creator approaches cognitive collapse, the text decays and loses cohesion.
-MacGregor’s monologue is bombarded by stimuli beyond his Creator’s consciousness — notes to future editors of the manuscript, forays into the twentieth century that scramble the sequence of events in Darién — so that in the frenzy of its final pages, Siphonophore devolves from pure monologue into something more like a collage of various fragmentary forms of prose.
+MacGregor’s monologue is bombarded by stimuli beyond his Creator’s consciousness — notes to future editors of the manuscript, forays into the twentieth century that scramble the sequence of events in Darién — so that, in the frenzy of its final pages, Siphonophore devolves from pure monologue into something more like a fragmented collage of various forms of prose.
 In greater part, however, Batchan’s intentions are hard to pin down because he has surely taken pains to conceal his own presence, disappearing behind a Creator who can’t.

 And while it’s true that such a concealment wouldn’t ordinarily bear remarking upon, in this case — in a novel so much about the inescapable presence of an author in his work — Batchan’s burial beneath multiple layers of narration gives Siphonophore a certain undercurrent of irony.
 Every time MacGregor takes a stand against the activities of his Creator, every time his stand incites his Creator’s renewed commitment to MacGregor’s story, and every time this commitment is tested by some new misfortune of the Creator’s illness, Siphonophore positions its readers to see the ambiguous value of the endeavours of both men — but Batchan never steps forward to nudge us in one direction or another.
-There’s an artfulness to his evasions, as he cuts a sequence short or takes MacGregor on a digression just at those moments when his novel seems poised to ask its readers to recognise him as the Creator of the Creator, but by the end of Siphonophore there’s still no telling what he would have us make of the reciprocal priorities of his two characters.
+There’s an artfulness to his evasions, as he cuts a sequence short or takes MacGregor on a digression just at those moments when his novel seems poised to ask its readers to recognise him as the Creator of the Creator; but by the end of Siphonophore there’s still no telling what he would have us make of the reciprocal priorities of his two characters.
 And the novel itself shows consciousness of this evasiveness, since MacGregor at one point notes that Batchan’s readers are active parties implicated the author’s creative work:

 [N]ow you’re involved.
 Joint enterprise — no backing out.
 I’m safe while you’re around and I must maintain this triangle.
 Even when [the Creator] wilts and lies cold, decomposing, I hope that you and I might be able to carry on together.

 If that can be true of Keats’ Cortés, still stuck on a mountaintop he never saw, centuries after Keats breathed his last, then why shouldn’t it be true of MacGregor as well?
-And while you might rightly point out that there’s nothing new about metafiction implicating its readers in its own dynamics, Siphonophore impressively avoids the usual metafictional treatment the reader as an agent of interpretation and meaning-making.
-Instead, it treats its readers as potential guarantors of the survival of an abstraction — as actors who, simply by reading, internalise a conceptual entity clothed as a “character” and grant it an ongoingness that might endure even beyond the loss of the novel’s final copy.
+And while you might rightly point out that there’s nothing new about metafiction implicating its readers in its own dynamics, Siphonophore impressively avoids the usual metafictional treatment of the reader as an agent of interpretation and meaning-making.
+Instead, it treats its readers as potential guarantors of the survival of an abstraction — as actors who, simply by reading, internalise a conceptual entity clothed as a “character” and grant it an ongoingness that might continue even beyond the loss of the novel’s final copy.
 But perhaps we should have known as much from the title.
-A siphonophore appears to be a single organism, but is in fact multiple.
-In the absence of MacGregor’s Creator, who else is left to commingle with the settler but those who attend to his words?
+A siphonophore appears to be a single organism, though it is in fact multiple.
+In the absence of MacGregor’s Creator, who else is left to commingle with the forlorn settler but those who attend to his words?